kozjekn/reaact-native-matter-poc/README.md

 # React native proof of concept for matter commissioning
-This project is prof of concept for commissioning matter devices via expo native modules
+This project is proof of concept for commissioning matter devices via expo native modules

 ## Basic instructions
 - **Android** `yarn android`